Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Medical and Recreational Marijuana

-• Allow employees to ingest, possess, transfer, display, or transport cannabis in the workplace;
+- Allow employees to ingest, possess, transfer, display, or transport cannabis in the workplace;

-• Allow employees to work under the influence of cannabis;
+- Allow employees to work under the influence of cannabis;

-• Prohibit employers from establishing and enforcing a drug-free workplace policy, including a drug-testing program that complies with state and federal law; or
+- Prohibit employers from establishing and enforcing a drug-free workplace policy, including a drug testing program that complies with state and federal law; or

 Any registered, qualifying patient who uses marijuana as prescribed is entitled to the same rights under state law as a person prescribed any other pharmaceutical medication as it pertains to:

-• Interaction with a person's employer
+- Interaction with a person's employer;

-• Drug testing by a person's employer
+- Drug testing by a person's employer; and

-• Drug testing required by any state or local law, agency, or government official
+- Drug testing required by any state or local law, agency, or government official.

 Holiday Benefit Eligibility for State Employees